Futurism (Christianity): Rapture and tribulation

-All three views hold that Christians will return with Christ at the end of the Tribulation.
-Proponents of all three views also generally portray Israel as unwittingly signing a seven-year peace treaty with the Antichrist, which initiates the seven-year Tribulation.
+All three views hold that Christians will return with Christ at the end of the tribulation.
+Proponents of all three views also generally portray Israel as unwittingly signing a seven-year peace treaty with the Antichrist, which initiates the seven-year tribulation.
 Many also tend to view the Antichrist as head of a revived Roman Empire, but the geographic location of this empire is unknown.
 Hal Lindsey suggests that this revived Roman Empire will be centered in western Europe, with Rome as its capital.
 Tim LaHaye promotes the belief that Babylon will be the capital of a worldwide empire.
-Joel Richardson and Walid Shoebat have both recently written books proposing a revived eastern Roman Empire, which will fall with the boundaries of the Ottoman Empire.
-(Istanbul also has seven hills, was a capital of the Roman Empire as Constantinople, known as the Byzantine Empire, and a body of water in the city is known as the Golden Horn - notable given the eschatological references to the "Little Horn",.)
+Joel Richardson and Walid Shoebat have both recently written books proposing a revived eastern Roman Empire, which will fall within the boundaries of the Ottoman Empire.
+(Istanbul also has seven hills, was a capital of the Roman Empire as Constantinople, known as the Byzantine Empire, and a body of water in the city is known as the Golden Horn – notable given the eschatological references to the "Little Horn" ,.)

-The rapture views are subsets of Premillenial interpretations of the Millennium, mentioned in Revelation 20.
-There are three main interpretations: Premillennialism, Amillennialism, and Postmillennialism.